-- classroom observation by the SENCO, Headteacher and other senior leaders. - ongoing assessment of progress made by intervention groups - work sampling on a termly basis. - scrutiny of planning. - teacher interviews with the SENCO. - informal feedback from all staff. - pupil interviews when setting new IEP targets or reviewing existing targets. - pupil progress tracking using assessment data (whole-school processes). - monitoring IEPs and IEP targets, evaluating the impact of IEPs on pupils' progress. - attendance records and liaison with EWO. - regular meetings about pupils' progress between the SENCO and the Executive Headteacher. - Executive Headteacher's report to parents and governors.
+- classroom observation by the SENCO, Headteacher and other senior leaders. - ongoing assessment of progress made by intervention groups - work sampling. - scrutiny of planning. - teacher interviews with the SENCO. - informal feedback from all staff. - pupil interviews when setting new targets or reviewing existing targets. - pupil progress tracking using assessment data (whole-school processes). - monitoring Pupil Passport targets, evaluating the impact on pupils' progress. - attendance records and liaison with EWO. - regular meetings about pupils' progress between the SENCO and the Executive Headteacher. - SENCO's report to governors.